Stanley Bill, Professor of Polish Studies

-Stanley Bill is University Senior Lecturer in Polish Studies and Director of the Polish Studies Programme.
+Stanley Bill is Professor of Polish Studies and Director of the Polish Studies Programme.
 He teaches the Tripos course SL13, “Introduction to the Language, Literature and Culture of Poland”.

 Edyta Nowosielska, Lector in Polish